kevinrue/bioconductor-website-next/posts/add-a-post.md

 ## How Posts Work In This Application

-When accessing the URI `/post/[id]`, the application attempts to parse the file `/posts/[id].md`.
+When accessing the URI `/posts/[id]`, the application attempts to parse the file `/posts/[id].md`.
-The application expects the Markdown file to contain a YAML header with the fields `title`, `date`, and `author`, followed by the contents of the post in Markdown.
+The application expects the Markdown file to contain a YAML header with the fields `title`, `author`, `added` and `edited`, followed by the contents of the post in Markdown.

-Title, date, and author metadata are displayed in dedicated components of the page, while the contents of the post are converted to HTML and displayed _as-is_.
+Title, author, date of first creation, and date of last editing metadata in the YAML header are displayed in dedicated components of the page, while the body of the post is converted from Markdown to HTML and displayed _as-is_.

 ## How _You_ Can Add A Post

 As a result, adding a new post is achieved by adding a new Markdown file in the `/posts/[id].md`, following the requirements described above.

-The post will then be accessible at the URI `/post/[id]`.
+The post will then be accessible at the URI `/posts/[id]`.

 <!-- Links -->